cloudfoundry/summit-training-classes/basics/site/content/labs/buildpacks.md

 * Observe from the CLI output which buildpack was used
 * Hit both `/index.html` and `index.php`
 * _What happens this time?
 Why?_
+* Use `cf ssh` to see what files the buildpack has added, and how they differ from the last push

 ## Cleaning Up